consensusnetworks/casimir/services/nodes/README.md

 ## API Usage

-Now Casimir developers can access the Ethereum clients via descriptive URLs like <http://{username}:{password}@{public_ip}/mainnet/rpc>.
-We will inject these into our development workflows using secrets, but for now, you can share the username, password, and public IP with developers over Keybase.
+Now Casimir developers can access node clients via descriptive URLs like <http://{username}:{password}@nodes.casimir.co/eth/mainnet/rpc>.
+We have injected these into Casimir development workflows using secrets.